 It's not a question about his "location".

-It's about his condition in relation to YAHWEH and His word.
-The question offers an opportunity to acknowledge our sin - before any condemnation is pronounced.
-The answer determines the outcome.
+It's about his condition

+in relation to YAHWEH and His word.

+The question offers an opportunity

+to acknowledge the offense

+- before any condemnation is pronounced.

+The response determines the outcome.

-3.10 And he said, "I heard the sound of You itself in the garden and I was afraid because I am naked.
+Gen. 3:10 And he said,

+"I heard the sound of You itself את in the garden and I was afraid because I am naked.
 And I hid."

-The human being responds to YAHWEH, acknowledging He heard Him coming.
+The human being responds to YAHWEH, acknowledging he heard Him coming.

 He states, for the first time, that he was afraid.

 But he conditions this by stating it's because he was naked, exposed.
-His sin was "uncovered".
-And he also acknolwedges that he hid himself.
+His offense was "uncovered".
+And he acknowledges that he hid himself.

 Yet this is something one can never do, hide, anywhere, from YAHWEH.

-3.11 And He said, "Who explained to you that you yourself את are naked?
-From the tree of which I gave direction to you about not eating from it, have you eaten?"
+Gen. 3:11 And He said,

+"Who explained to you that you yourself את are naked?
+From the tree of which I gave direction to you about not eating from it, have you eaten?'

 Notice that YAHWEH asks who, what being, explained to the human that he is naked (current tense, he exists this way now).

 Then He asks if he has violated the directions given to him by YAHWEH Himself.

 YAHWEH's two responses involve questions.
-They provide the opportunity to acknowledge one's "sin".
-What's not initially evident is that confession of one's sin leads to forgiveness.
-Refusal to admit it results in condemnation to be beside me, she gave to me from the tree and I ate.
+They provide the opportunity to acknowledge one's offense.
+What's not initially evident is that confession of one's offense leads to forgiveness.
+Refusal to acknowledge it results in condemnation.